 In normal operation (excluding the first five minutes after reset or power-up), the status bytes will be all low (0000).
 A non-zero character in any of the four positions indicates the suspected failure of an FRU.
 The host system should take action to alert maintenance personnel of a possible problem.
-In addition, data from the Present Weather Sensor should be disregarded and a "missing" report issued.
+In addition, data from the OWI should be disregarded and a "missing" report issued.
 (Note that the sensor does not necessarily stop outputting data when a status bit flags an error condition.)
-The table below summarizes the corresponding FRUs and assembly numbers.
+The table below summarizes the active status bits and the corresponding FRUs and assembly numbers.

 FRU# Item Description All Weather Inc. P/N

-FRU 1 Sensor Head Assembly M482228-00
+FRU 1 Sensor Head Assembly M482227-00

 FRU 2 Electronics Power Supply 2715